 Living Life Off The Grid

-It may be difficult even to imagine life without modern conveniences.
+It may not be easy even to imagine life without modern conveniences.
 Homesteading was not a novelty to our ancestors.
 They knew how to raise their food and live comfortably without electricity, running water, cars, or power tools.
 If you are considering leaving the grid, here are some interesting characteristics about the lifestyle:

 Alternate Sources of Power